 These printers can’t print up to the edge, as the card’s sharp edge could potentially damage the print head.
 This is why edge-to-edge printing leaves this narrow border.

 Tip: Your cards’ print quality and print finish will depend on the printer your supplier is using.
 And if you don’t have one yet, follow these steps to choose the right ID card supplier.

 Over-the-edge printing explained

-As you might be expecting, over-the-edge printing prints the ID card design right to the edge – and over it.
+As you may expect, over-the-edge printing prints the ID card design right to the edge of the card – and over it.
 This means there is no visible border at all, with the ID card design taking up 100% of the card’s surface.
 This generally produces a much more professional-looking card, with over-the-edge designs similar to those seen on credit and debit cards.

-Over-the-edge printing is best if you want full card coverage and a print that is more durable and longer lasting.
-Thanks to the process retransfer printers use, they will last longer and stand up better to wear and tear.
-As a bonus, they can print onto access control cards too, when edge-to-edge DTC printers cannot.
+Over-the-edge printing is best if you want full card coverage on the card surface.
+Over-the-edge printing is also ideal if you’re looking for a print finish that is more durable and longer lasting.
+Thanks to the dye sublimation process that retransfer printers use, cards will last longer and stand up better to wear and tear.
+As a bonus, they can print onto smart cards and access control cards too, while edge-to-edge direct-to-card printers cannot.

 So which print method is best for you?

 The truth is that there’s no ‘best’ print method.
 The most suitable printing process for you depends entirely on your organisation’s requirements.